azmigueldario/CIDGOH_tutorials/notebook/2022_CIDGOH_tutorials.md

 - Finished review of all tutorials, including updated to blurbs and additional references for further reading.
 - Uploaded everything to `shared_notebooks` (`/share/jupyterNote`)  directory in **Seagull**
 - Once everything is deployed, I will request feedback

+## 20230509 - Updated data pathways

+- Changed data locations (reference genomes, singularity images, executable tools) to the object storage drive shared between seagull and eagle
+- Rewrote the sections in the jupyter notebooks that references the old data locations